naishtech/platform-agnostic-typescript-template/README.md

 - Messages.ts

-## Configuration
+    - Messages are loaded asynchonously from the server, see Configuration.configure();
+    - Example Usage:

-## Adding firebase functions support
+# Adding firebase functions support

-- Firebase functions should be developed in a different project/repository, here's a decent TypeScript template to get you started
+- Firebase functions should be engineered in a different project/repository.
+If this project is of interest we will consider releasing our firebase functions template, until then, here's a decent firebase TypeScript template to get you started:

 https://github.com/firebase/functions-samples/tree/master/typescript-getting-started